allthingslinux/irc.atl.chat/README.md

 # 1. Generate secure operator password
 make generate-oper-password

-# 2. The hash is automatically added to .env.local
+# 2. The hash is automatically added to .env
 # 3. Restart to apply changes
 make restart
 ```